 Small Group Advisement Sessions

 For questions like “What do I need to take next semester?” and “Is what I have planned appropriate?” choose small group advisement sessions.
 This format provides an overview of basic requirements, as well as a personalized semester recommendation prepared by an academic advisor.
-Online preregistration is required for these sessions, and you should come prepared with your HUB Academic Advisement Report and questions for your adviser.
+Online preregistration is required for these sessions, and you should come prepared with your HUB Academic Advisement Report and questions for your advisor.

 Senior Grad Reviews